yanivgal/spark-world/README.md

 * **[🚀 Vibe Coding Experience](VIBE_CODING_EXPERIENCE.md)** – How we built Spark-World using AI-assisted programming and what we learned
 * **[🎯 Elevator Pitch](ELEVATOR_PITCH.md)** – A compelling overview of Spark-World's vision and innovation

----

-**Implementation Note:** This is a conceptual design.
-The actual implementation will include:
-- Independent LLM agents with unique personalities
-- A World Engine to coordinate the 6-stage tick process
-- A Storyteller to convert events into narrative
-- Mission generation and management systems
-- Bob's renewable Spark economy